gabrielpascua/gabrielpascua.com/_posts/2016-07-02-javascript-destructuring-assignment.markdown

 tags: javascript
 ---

-The destructuring assignment syntax is a JavaScript expression that makes it possible to extract data from arrays or objects into distinct variables.

-It is part of the ES6 standard specification.
+The destructuring assignment syntax is a JavaScript expression that makes it possible to extract data from arrays or objects into distinct variables.It is part of the ES6 standard specification.

 <pre>

   Arrays:
   //assignment
   const arrayData = ['a', 'b'];